williamson10/stuff/README.md

 # Jackett Installer
 This will donwload all dependences, install Jackett, and set it to start at bootup.
-This is a mashup of instructions found at:
-* the minimal instructions at https://github.com/Jackett/Jackett
-* my own tinkering
+This is a mashup of the minimal instructions at https://github.com/Jackett/Jackett and my own tinkering

 There is no error checking.
 It was tested on an LXC container running in Proxmox using the default CentOS template (centos-7-default_20171212_amd64.tar.xz)